 Child Development Associate coursework is intended to prepare the student for the final CDA Council Assessment to qualify for a Child Development Credential.
 The Council for Early Childhood Professional Recognition in Washington, D.C awards the credential.
-The purpose of this course is to prepare the student who has 480 hours of experience or is currently working in a childcare center with the knowledge and skills needed to fulfill the student's 120-hour coursework requirement for the CDA Assessment Application.
-Entrance requirements for CDA Training are:

-- 1. Age 18 years or older;

-- 2. High school diploma or equivalent

-- 3. Successful completion of Child Care Orientation Training (CCOT)

-4. Candidate should ideally have 480 hours of experience or be employed or volunteering at an approved childcare facility at least 16 hours per week while in CDA training (480 hours of experience are required of the individual before the final assessment process).
+The purpose of this program is to prepare the student who has 480 hours of experience or is currently working in a childcare center with the knowledge and skills needed to fulfill the student's 120-hour coursework requirement for the CDA Assessment Application.
+Entrance requirements for CDA Training are: Age 18 years or older; High school diploma or equivalent; Successful completion of Child Care Orientation Training (CCOT); Candidate should ideally have 480 hours of experience or be employed or volunteering at an approved childcare facility at least 16 hours per week while in CDA training (480 hours of experience are required of the individual before the final assessment process).
 This should be documented on the required forms and have approval prior to beginning the core coursework.
 Successful completion of the coursework only will be inadequate for CDA certification.
+Students must earn a grade of "C" or better in each required course.